Wilder Flowers

 Everything in our bouquets is grown on our property.
 I start seedlings in the house under lights.
 Each week the bouquets are different, and I think that is the beauty of seasonal arrangements.
 Providing seasonal flowers in my own community has become an incredibly satisfying adventure for me!

-I stock the flower cart the whole growing season (end of April through the fist part of October) with bouquets that include whatever is blooming in any particular week.
+I stock the flower cart the whole growing season (end of April through the first part of October) with bouquets that include whatever is blooming in any particular week.
 I also try to add beautiful fragrance if I can, like basil, mint, fennel, or scented flowers.

 That first season in 2021 was an experiment year, and I only used the old vegetable plot, plants already growing on the property, and the perennials in the gardens around the house.
 The second year, 2022, we expanded the gardens by adding twelve 50’ beds in the field near the vegetable garden.
-The third year, we have added four more 50’ beds, and four raised beds that I used first for tulips, and then annual flowers after the tulips were harvested.
+The third year, we added four more 50’ beds, and four raised beds that I used first for tulips, and then annual flowers after the tulips were harvested.
 We have continued to add more perennials each year: roses, more and more peonies, lilies, flowering shrubs, and last year we added a hillside full of lavender plants!

 I couldn’t do any of this without my husband Zach.
 He has been the brawn here doing most of the heavy lifting and digging!
 I hope you enjoy the flowers as much as I do!